rickspencer3/shoots/README.md

 tests $ python3 -m unittest large_datasets_test.LargeDatasetsTest
 ```

+# License
+This edition of the code is licensed under the MIT license.

 # Roadmap
 I intend to work on the following in the coming weeks, in no particular order: